Home / ENGLISH

 The so-called "Namyoung-dong anti-communist interrogation office building" is a place notorious for tortures of democratization activists in the 1970s-1980s.
 Ironically, the building has been used as the police human rights center, owned by the Korean National Police Agency, since torture facilities there were shut down.
 In the end, the KDF took over the responsibility to manage and operate the building in December 2018 taking the initiative in founding the Democracy and Human Rights Memorial Hall.

-The Democracy and Human Rights Memorial Hall is scheduled to open in 2023.
+"National Museum of Democracy and Human Rights" is scheduled to open in 2024.